 - Hold regular employee meetings to discuss your security controls and the importance of honesty.

 It’s easy to feel rushed and begin closing procedures while you’re still open, but that’s the last thing you want to do.
 Just like opening, closing is an especially vulnerable time for jewelers because criminals know there’s a good chance merchandise will be unsecured.
-Plus, they’re willing to bet you’re more focused on leaving and less focused on strong security practices.
+Plus, they’re willing to bet you’re more focused on leaving and less focused on solid security practices.

 Protect yourself and your store when closing for the day: